 The Accessible Education Office at AUB determines a student’s eligibility for accommodations based on a multiple source evaluation process.
 The process includes: meeting with the student and discussing their self-reported needs and struggles, history of accommodations (School or University), diagnostic information and clinical assessments, clinician’s observation and reports, and therapeutic and treatment progress.
 In order to ensure both the integrity of the service provided and that the student is receiving the accommodations they need, information about each student’s disability is carefully considered on a case-by-case basis.

-Deadline to request accommodations for Spring term is April 10,2020
+Deadline to request accommodations for Summer term is July 10,2020

 Update on the Accessible Education Office operations